-At the age of 98, Peng Chang-kuei recently died in Taiwan.
+Peng Chang-kuei died in Taiwan in 2016 at the age of 98.
 While the name may not mean anything to you, he invented the classic American Chinese dish General Tso's chicken.
 No, General Tso did not create it, but it's a catchy name.
 Here's the story behind that chicken dish and four other foods.

 General Tso's Chicken